api3dao/old-api3-docs/docs/airnode/v0.10/grp-providers/tutorial/quick-deploy-gcp/README.md

 ### Execute Endpoint

-Use CURL to execute the Airnode and get the results from the CoinGecko endpoint `/simple/price` bypassing the Rinkeby test network that Airnode was deployed for.
+Use CURL to execute the Airnode and get the results from the CoinGecko endpoint `/simple/price` bypassing the Sepolia test network that Airnode was deployed for.
 As an alternative to CURL try an app such as [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/product/rest-client/).
 Windows users can also